TedHusted/awake/awake.md/awake.md

 Joanna chuckles politely and continues, “I was surprised to hear about the car crash.
 That type of thing happens so rarely now.
 Is the family pursuing Stratos?”

 “It’s complicated,” says Ravi.
 “We’re told that the auditors report finds the airbags are responsible for the wrongful death.
-The air bag manufacturer asserts that without the event data recorder, we can’t determine if the cause was equipment failure or operator error.
+The airbag manufacturer asserts that without the event data recorder, we can’t determine if the cause was equipment failure or operator error.
 The ERD manufacturer insists that the device must have been installed improperly.
 Stratos says that everything passed the required tests. — I’m sure there will be some kind of settlement but everyone is stalling.
 California is an at-fault state so these things already take forever.”

 “I heard that Brent’s last commit was completed in record time, though,” says Joanna, bringing the topic back around.